apache/age-website/docs/intro/types.md

 ### Null

 In Cypher, null is used to represent missing or undefined values.
 Conceptually, null means 'a missing unknown value' and it is treated somewhat differently from other values.
 For example getting a property from a vertex that does not have said property produces null.
 Most expressions that take null as input will produce null.
 This includes boolean expressions that are used as predicates in the WHERE clause.
 In this case, anything that is not true is interpreted as being false. null is not equal to null.
-Not knowing two values does not imply that they are the same value.
+Not knowing two values does not imply that they are the same values.
 So the expression null = null yields null and not true.

 Input/Output Format